Dry-tooling: History

 While the early surge from 1994 to 2003 was focused on developing mixed climbing routes with sections of both rock and ice, as M-graded milestones rose, the technical challenges became more concentrated on the dry-tooling part of the routes, and particularly on breaching ever-larger roofs.
 At the same time, the UIAA Ice Climbing World Cup events were being held on non-iced surfaces that were essentially dry-tooling routes, and UIAA male and female competitors also began to push dry-tooling standards in the outside environment.

 In 2010, French climbers, including Jeff Mercier, introduced Dry Tooling Style (DTS), restricting equipment use and prohibiting figure-four and figure-nine moves (also called a "yaniro").
 Competitions under DTS rules have been held, and several leading dry-tooling climbers have set new grade milestones in DTS fashion.

 In 2012, Swiss climber Robert Jasper made the first ascent of Iron Man in completely dry conditions and graded it D14+, using a "D" prefix to denote "dry conditions"; he then repeated the route later in iced conditions and added a grade of M14+, for "mixed conditions".
 In 2016, when the late British climber Tom Ballard freed the hardest dry-tooling climb in history, A Line Above the Sky, he graded it D15 DTS (i.e. done in the DTS style) and avoided the "M" prefix.

 Equipment

 The equipment used in dry-tooling is the same as is used in mixed climbing, including fruit boots, mono points, heel spurs, and advanced ice axes.

+Climbing with ice axes, but without crampons; whether with climbing shoes or boots it's tolerated.
+This may give an advantage like in the opening of the BASE route on the West face of Petit Dru.